 Because unsecured loans are a greater risk for lenders, they are almost always more expensive than comparable secured loans.
 With unsecured loans, borrowers are primarily evaluated based on creditworthiness.
 Those with a high credit score will pay less in interest rates, while borrowers with low credit scores will have to pay more.

 How much can I borrow with an Unsecured Loan?

 For high-value loans like home mortgages, lenders almost always require some form of collateral.
 They are reluctant to offer large loans without assets to ensure that they’ll receive their money back.

 With unsecured loans, the amount that someone can borrow is usually limited.
-On the high end, borrowers with excellent credit can qualify for personal loans of up to $100,000.4 Because lenders assess creditworthiness, borrowers with an excellent credit score will be able to borrow more than those with poor credit.
+Because lenders assess creditworthiness, borrowers with an excellent credit score will be able to borrow more than those with poor credit.

 Where can I get an Unsecured Loan?

 Unsecured loans come in many different forms and are offered by many different kinds of lenders.
 Student loans are offered by private lenders and the federal government.
 Credit cards are offered through credit card companies.
 With personal loans, some reputable lending sources that offer unsecured loans are banks, credit unions, and responsible online lenders.
 Payday loans are another type of unsecured personal loan, but they are tied to predatory practices.
 Some things to watch for when considering an unsecured personal loan are a low APR, a minimum 90-day term, and equal installment payments.

 How does a Secured Loan work?